Retire Before Dad

 When the Sure Dividend blog started in 2014, it built a significant audience by providing in-depth analyses of stocks on the Dividend Aristocrats list.

-The Aristocrats are stocks in the S&P 500 index that have paid and increased dividends for the past 25 years or more.
+The Aristocrats are S&P 500 index stocks that have paid and increased dividends for the past 25 years or more.

-The Sure Dividend Newsletter is its cornerstone paid offering and has more than 8,000 monthly subscribers.
-It’s the primary focus of this Sure Dividend review.
+The Sure Dividend Newsletter is its flagship premium newsletter.
+It is the primary focus of this Sure Dividend review.

-I’ve been a paying subscriber for more than three years now.
-I use the service to help narrow the universe of dividend stocks that I consider for my portfolio.
+I’ve been a paying subscriber of Sure Dividend for more than four years.
+I use the various services to help narrow the universe of dividend stocks that I consider for my portfolio.

 It’s worth the cost to me.
 This article explains why.